dbt-labs/handbook/docs/culture.md

 - **Employee engagement**
     - We celebrate our unique human-ness and connect beyond business which makes for a welcoming work environment for all.
 We all get together in-person annually for a company kick-off and we leverage other tools for virtual connection throughout the year.

-### 🚧 How is distributed work actually conducted?
+### How is distributed work actually conducted?

 This is a big and important topic.
-A remote work guide that answers this question is a focus in the coming quarters!
-As this comes together, we'll update this section with more robust content and link to resources and training.
+A remote work guide that answers this question is in progress and can be found [here](https://www.notion.so/dbtlabs/How-we-work-communicate-9f2b59845baa42209c0134bdb10dfa55).
+The guide will be udpated with more robust content and link to resources and training throughout the year.

 ### 🌟 What are the guiding principles for our distributed experience?